 Complex Commercial Litigation.
 Tara has successfully represented clients in federal and state courts, as well as in arbitrations before FINRA, AAA and ARIAS-US.
 Her litigation experience includes a broad range of complex commercial matters, including consumer class actions, complex business disputes, breach of contract claims, and misappropriation of trade secrets.

 Securities and White Collar Investigations.
 Tara also has experience defending clients under investigation by the Federal Energy Regulatory Commission, the Securities and Exchange Commission, and a wide range of other federal and state enforcement agencies.
 In these engagements and others, Tara has submitted substantial position papers in defense of her clients and managed the retrieval, organization, review and production of electronic data in response to regulatory requests and government subpoenas.
+Recently, Tara defended a magisterial district judge in a two-month jury trial stemming from a three-year FBI investigation for ticket-fixing allegations involving former judges, administrators and city politicians.
+Her client was acquitted of all charges, including conspiracy, wire fraud and mail fraud.

 Appellate Litigation.
 Tara has successfully briefed appellate matters in the United States Supreme Court, the Third Circuit Court of Appeals and the Pennsylvania Supreme Court.
 Alongside the firm’s chairman Alfred Putnam and partner Alicia Hickok, Tara successfully represented a client before the United States Supreme Court in Florence v.
 Board of Chosen Freeholders of the County of Burlington, which was named one of the top 10 cases of the 2011 Supreme Court Term by the National Law Journal.